In Hope Stories

 Just 1% of the national research spend has been allocated to this devastating disease

-Business manager Neil was recently married and looking forward to the birth of his first child when he received the devastating diagnosis that he had a brain tumour.
-He had surgery and is currently undergoing chemotherapy.
-Despite the gruelling treatment and uncertainty over what lies ahead for him, his wife Alex and their baby daughter Annabelle, Neil continues to work and has raised thousands for the charity Brain Tumour Research.
+Franchise supervisor Neil was recently married and looking forward to the birth of his first child when he received the devastating diagnosis that he had a brain tumour.
+He had surgery, radiotherapy and chemotherapy.
+Despite the gruelling treatment and uncertainty over what lies ahead for him, his wife Alex and their baby daughter Annabelle, Neil continues to work and has raised thousands for the Brain Tumour Research charity.

 Neil’s wife Alex tells his story:

 The year 2016 had started off in the most incredible way.
 Neil had won an award at work and we both travelled to America for him to collect it.
 It felt as if we were on a roll as he was given a big promotion, we got married and, five months later, discovered our first child was on the way.

 Sadly, as the year drew to a close, things took a dramatic twist and then, in February 2017, Neil was diagnosed with a brain tumour.
 I was 13 weeks pregnant and we had only just been telling people about the baby, now we had to break the devastating news about Neil’s diagnosis.